Isaac Richardson Vialou: Auckland

-He emigrated to Wairoa in 1858 and by 1859 he was selling a farm near Otahuhu and a J R Vialou ('J' was often used for his first initial, even including his probate) was advertising as an architect at Smale's Point.
+He emigrated to Wairoa in 1858 and by 1859 he was selling a farm near Ōtāhuhu and a J R Vialou ('J' was often used for his first initial, even including his probate) was advertising as an architect at Smale's Point.
 He built several prominent buildings, including the Auckland courthouse on Chancery St in 1860.
 An 1863 advert for his Sanitary Depot in Victoria Street was for ‘‘importers of stone, cement and building materials, manufacturers of bricks pipes etc, stockists of closets, lavatories, hand basins etc’’.
 The brickworks was at Point Chevalier.
 Isaac must have returned to London, as he returned from there in 1863.
 By 1864 Isaac was running the Auckland Hotel.
 He also took on the Greyhound Hotel in 1867, but transferred it to I Vialou later that year and then, largely due to the recession, went bankrupt, though his family still owned property.
 His pig farm at Point Chevalier was sold under a court order in 1868 and he was in the Debtors' Prison that year.